-A group is a category of users (senders or receivers) that have different mail addresses and/or domains, but share the same action parameters for ravmd.
+A group is a category of users (senders or receivers) having different mail addresses and/or domains, but share the same configuration parameters for ravmd.
 Using the group feature of ravmd, you can use the same characteristics (for the scanning engine or the update process, for instance) and the same actions (filters, warning mails and so on) for users having different mail addresses and mail domains.
 This group structure is very useful in case you use ravmd in a network with hundreds of mailboxes.

-In ravmd you have one default group, called [global], containing at the beginning all the users and mail domains protected by RAV AntiVirus for Mail Servers.
+In ravmd you have one default group, called [global], containing at the beginning all the users and mail domains protected by ravmd.
 When you define a new group, its members are taken away from the [global] group and included in the new group, for which you have to define new group-specific options.